Skip to content

 Day 14 Location: Albanian Riviera

 Wave goodbye to Gjirokaster today and drive to Butrint National Park.
 Surrounded by wetlands and the Vivari channel, this national park is famous for its well-preserved ancient Greek and Roman ruins within a stunning natural setting.
-Explore the Greek theatre, Roman baptistery, Venetian castle and more while taking in the views then head to your Feature Stay on the Albanian Riviera.
-The rolling hills and clear, blue water make for the perfect backdrop to relax after an afternoon filled with rich history and ancient ruins.
+Explore the Greek theatre, Roman baptistery, Venetian castle and more while taking in the views.
+Then, head to the Albanian Riviera, where the rolling hills and clear, blue water make for the perfect backdrop to relax after an afternoon filled with rich history and ancient ruins.

 Day 15 Location: Albanian Riviera

 Today is free for you to explore the Albanian Riviera at your own leisure!
-After breakfast, you can relax at the Feature Stay or maybe head out into town and explore the surrounding area.
+After breakfast, you can relax at your hotel or maybe head out into town and explore the surrounding area.
 You’ve got plenty of beaches to choose from, whether you want to sit back with a book or swim in the clear water.
-For the history lovers, maybe head to Himare Castle perched on a hill with panoramic views of the coast or take a day tour through Pirate Cave.
+For the history lovers, maybe head to Himare Castle, perched on a hill with panoramic views of the coast, or take a day tour through Pirate Cave.
 For lunch, there are plenty of local restaurants to choose from and your leader can give you the best recommendations for where to eat and what to do in the area – you may want to try some fresh seafood while you’re on the coast!

 Day 16 Location: Tirana